About the AI Safety Institute

 Safety cases are already used as standard in other industries and are structured arguments that a system is unlikely to cause significant harm if deployed in a particular setting.
 As the AI frontier develops, we expect safety cases could become an important tool for mitigating AI safety risks, whereby AI companies set out detailed arguments for how they have ensured their models are safe.
 We believe it is possible to significantly develop our understanding of what a good safety case would look like now, even though the field is far from knowing how to write a detailed safety case.

-In this role, you would help push this understanding forward, both by direct technical research and via technical collaborations with external researchers and organizations.
+In this role, you would help push this understanding forward, both by direct technical research and via technical collaborations with external researchers and organisations.
 Key areas to cover include open problems that must be overcome to increase our confidence within specific safety agendas, and agenda-specific evaluations such as control and alignment evaluations.

-The role offers a unique opportunity to work closely alongside the world’s best technical talent, including Research Director Geoffrey Irving who leads the safety case workstream, as well as talented Policy / Strategy leads and other Research Engineers and Research Scientists.
+The role offers a unique opportunity to work closely alongside the world’s best technical talent, including Chief Scientist Geoffrey Irving who leads the safety case workstream, as well as talented Policy / Strategy leads and other Research Engineers and Research Scientists.
 You will also collaborate with external topic-level experts, partner organisations and policy makers to coordinate and build on external research.
 There will be significant scope to contribute to the overall vision and strategy of the safety case team as an early hire.

 We view work on safety cases at AISI as a critical component of the overall safety story, alongside our existing workstreams focused on evaluations of dangerous capabilities and safeguard effectiveness.